-Valentine’s Day is a special occasion for couples to celebrate their love.
+Valentine’s Day is a special time for lovebirds to celebrate their bond.
 One of the most romantic ways to do this is by enjoying a glass of wine together.
 But with so many different types of wine to choose from, it can be overwhelming to decide what to serve on this special day.
 Luckily, you have me.
 As both an aphrodisiac foods expert and wine critic, I have a unique insight into the best wine for Valentine’s Day or any romantic occasion.

 What are the best Valentine’s Day wines?
-The answer will surprise you!
+The answer might surprise you!

-I once was assigned to write a piece for The Daily Meal on the best Valentine wines entitled “10 Perfect Wines for Valentine’s Day or any Romantic Occasion.”
-How do you pick 10 perfect wines?
-Well, I turned to the research of the late Dr. Max Lake, who discovered that the aromas of certain wines could spark romance.
+Choosing the ideal wine for a romantic dinner is more than just splurging on something exotic, expensive or rare.
+Back in my days as a freelance wine writer, I was hired to write a piece for The Daily Meal where I had to pick out “10 Perfect Wines for Valentine’s Day or any Romantic Occasion.”
+Trust me, choosing just 10 wines is no easy feat.
+But I dug into the research of the late Dr. Max Lake, who discovered that the aromas of certain wines could spark romance.

-If you want to pick your wine based on Dr. Lake’s research you need to start thinking about aromas.
+If your partner prefers white wine and you want to pick your wine based on Dr. Lake’s research you need to start thinking about aromas.
 But you also need to think about what your date is going to enjoy.
 There are a variety of white wines with sexy characteristics so you have some choices.

-Dr. Lake recommended looking for white wines with feral and sweaty notes as well as earthy characteristics like petrol and minerality as well as citrus and white flower.
-If you’re not used to talking about the aromatics in wines, this might sound weird.
+Dr. Lake recommended looking for white wines with feral and sweaty, (yes, sweaty), notes as well as earthy characteristics like petrol and minerality.
+(In other words wet stones.)
+Other scents to look for are citrus and white flowers.
+This might all sound odd if you’re not used to talking about wine aromas.
 But don’t worry, these are not strange and unusual armoas.
 Many popular wines have these alluring characteristics.

-You’ll often find these characteristics in white wines like aged, dry Rieslings, white Burgundy wines, Blanc de Blancs Champagnes (and sparkling wines) and some American Chardonnays.
+You might find these characteristics in white wines like aged, dry Rieslings, white Burgundy wines, Blanc de Blancs Champagnes and sparkling wines and some American Chardonnays.

 Red wines for Valentine’s Day

 What type of red wine smells like leather and truffles?
 Not every red has these aromas, but you’ll often pick up these masculine scents in American Cabernet Sauvignons, red Burgundies, some Australian Shiraz and some Rhône red blends.
 You may also find some of these characteristics in a Pinot Noir.
-(You may find these aromas in wines from all over the world.
-This is just a good jumping-off point.)
+But these traits can pop up in wines from all over the world.

-There are, of course, other ways to choose your romantic wine for Valentine’s Day.
-Serving a wine that’s meaningful to you both is always a grand slam, even if it doesn’t fit the wine profiles I discussed above.
-Maybe you have a favorite wine from your wedding or your first date.
-This could make a great Valentine’s Day surprise.
+There are more ways to choose that perfect romantic wine for Valentine’s Day.
+Serving a wine that’s special to both of you is a sure win, even if it doesn’t fit those specific wine profiles I mentioned earlier.
+Maybe you’ve got a favorite wine from your wedding or that first special date.
+That could make a romantic win for Valentine’s.

 How to buy the best wine for Valentine’s Day on a budget